owgee/learning-vue3/README.md

-# Vue 3
+# Vue 3 Projects

+This repository will have a couple of vue3 projects to help you get started with Vue

-This project is a simple Vue 3 application that generates a random user from the [Random User API](https://randomuser.me/api).
+1. in the root folder is a simple Vue 3 application that generates a random user from the [Random User API](https://randomuser.me/api).
+2. job-listings is a bit more complicated project that extends the powerful components, vue router and API for fetching jobs from an external source

 ## Getting Started